DexterInd/GoogleCloudDerby/sdcard_setup/README.md

 - Update the SSID and password for WiFi at the top of index.js
 - Update the URL for the test script if it has changed at the top of index.js

-## Running
+## Running From Source
-- Ensure the SD is freshly imaged and inserted into the computer
+- Ensure the SD Card is freshly imaged and inserted into the computer
 - run `node index.js`

 ## Building Binaries